CSW4701

 Just visit their link http://www.cs.berkeley.edu/~russell/code/doc/install.html

-TA DETAILS
+TA Details

-Name: Tianju Wang (Head TA)
+Name: Adrian Tang (Head TA)

 E-mail: aab2178@columbia.edu

-Office: TA Room
+Office: TA Room (Mudd 122a)

-TA office hours: Friday: 9:00 to 11:00
+TA office hours: Wed 6-8pm

 HW/Test